Before all Memory is Lost

 A one of a kind collection of prose, poetry and diary excerpts from women Canadian Holocaust survivors.

 An introduction to the Holocaust.

 Get a free resource package of books, DVDs, lesson questions and a study guide.

 The memoirs – published in English and French under the imprint of The Azrieli Series of Holocaust Survivor Memoirs – are distributed free of charge to educational institutions across Canada, and are for sale at bookstores.
-E-book versions will be available in the near future.
+E-book versions are now available.